viniwall/Site_Institucional_Acapra/README.md

 ##  Estrutura do Projeto
 - index.html --> Página principal do site
 - style.css --> Estilos do site
-- /imgs --> Imagens utilizadas no projet
+- /imgs --> Imagens utilizadas no projeto